LeyiCui-Angel/DeviatedWorkflowsGenerator/README.md

 Enter 0 to not include any.

 <h2>Generate deviated workflows</h2>
-Click on <Submit> and the output will be displayed in the text box.
+Click on "Submit" and the output will be displayed in the text box.

 <h2>The interface</h2>